Category Archives: Nonsense

 Or maybe the combination of a country code top-level domain and a real geographic location is just incredibly powerful when compared to a random word attached to a .com domain.

-In the example, http://alephstudios.com acts as the corporate intranet site that is not accessible from outside the company’s network.
-The page itself would be hosted on a publicly accessible site, which is http://www.ardamis.com in the example, so that it can be accessed both from within and outside the corporate network.
+In the example, http://alephstudios.com acts as the corporate intranet site that is not accessible from outside the company’s network, and //ardamis.com acts as the publicly accessible site, which can be accessed both from within and outside the corporate network.

-JavaScript is used to load an image from a location on the company intranet.
-If successful, it establishes that the machine is on the internal network.
-The browser can then be redirected via JavaScript to an intranet page.
+The browser is set to use a page on the public //ardamis.com site which includes some JavaScript that attempts to load an image from a location on the company intranet.
+If the image can be successfully loaded by the browser, we have establishe that the machine is on the internal network.
+The browser can then be redirected via JavaScript to an appropriate intranet page.
 Otherwise, the browser is redirected to an Internet page.

 <!DOCTYPE html>